Tsang Kam To: Kitchee

-On 23 October 2011, Tsang Kam To came off the substitutes bench as a winger in the 73rd minute to assist a crucial equaliser against TSW Pegasus in the 83rd minute and score inside the penalty area in the 86th minute, defeating TSW Pegasus by 3–2.
-Tsang Kam To claim his sense of striker still strongly exist and he want to prove that Hong Kong footballers can feel up to be a shooter in the team.
-Tsang Kam To always have training for shoot frequently to convince Josep Gombau to select him as a forward.
+On 23 October 2011, Tsang came off the substitutes bench as a winger in the 73rd minute to assist a crucial equaliser against TSW Pegasus in the 83rd minute and score inside the penalty area in the 86th minute, defeating TSW Pegasus by 3–2.
+Tsang claim his sense of striker still strongly exist and he want to prove that Hong Kong footballers can feel up to be a shooter in the team.
+Tsang always have training for shoot frequently to convince Josep Gombau to select him as a forward.

-Tsang Kam To had more opportunities to play in the field later.
+Tsang had more opportunities to play in the field later.
 He played the Hong Kong derby winning by two goals with Kitchee in 2011–12 Hong Kong FA Cup.
 He also played four 2012 AFC Cup group stage matches against Terengganu, Sông Lam Nghệ An and Tampines Rovers and Kitchee finally won the first place in the stage.
-In the final fixture of the league, Kitchee beat Biu Chun Rangers by 4–1 and Tsang Kam To scored in the 11th minute.
+In the final fixture of the league, Kitchee beat Biu Chun Rangers by 4–1 and Tsang scored in the 11th minute.

 Although Kitchee won the 2011–12 Hong Kong League Cup and 2011–12 Hong Kong First Division League, the team was eliminated by Arema in 2012 AFC Cup round of 16.
-In the round of 16 game, Tsang Kam To came off the bench at half-time but he did not make any score and assist.
+In the round of 16, Tsang came off the bench at half-time but he did not make any score or assist.

-In 2012–13 season, Tsang Kam To still was a substitute player of Kitchee in local competitions.
+In 2012–13 season, Tsang still was a substitute player for Kitchee in local competitions.
 Pleasantly, he scored in the league game against Southern District on 13 September 2012.
-Kitchee won the FA Cup, first edition Season Play-off and First Division League again this season.
-By the way, Tsang Kam To played most of Kitchee's 2013 AFC Cup matches, against Semen Padang, Churchill Brothers and Warriors in group stage and Kelantan and Al-Faisaly in knockout stage.
-In the AFC Cup home match against Warriors, Tsang Kam To scored the fourth goal and Kitchee won by five.
+Kitchee won the FA Cup, first edition season play-off and First Division League again this season.
+By the way, Tsang played most of Kitchee's 2013 AFC Cup matches, against Semen Padang, Churchill Brothers and Warriors in group stage and Kelantan and Al-Faisaly in knockout stage.
+In the AFC Cup home match against Warriors, Tsang scored the fourth goal and Kitchee won by five.